hemantksingh/messup-learn/Security/Web Security/Security Headers.md

 ```

 While the `X-Frame-Options` header is supported by the major browsers, it was never standardized and has been deprecated in favour of the `frame-ancestors` directive from `Content-Security-Policy` HTTP header. `frame-ancestors` [supports multiple domains and even wildcards](https://stackoverflow.com/questions/10205192/x-frame-options-allow-from-multiple-domains), for example

 ```sh
 Content-Security-Policy: frame-ancestors 'self' example.com *.example.net
 ```

 If a resource has both policies, the `frame-ancestors` policy SHOULD be enforced and the `X-Frame-Options` policy SHOULD be ignored.

-### X-Content-Type-Options
+## X-Content-Type-Options

-This header only has one valid value, `nosniff`.
-It prevents Google Chrome and Internet Explorer from trying to mime-sniff the content-type of a response away from the one being declared by the server.
+This header prevents browsers from trying to mime-sniff the content-type of a response declared by the server.
+The web browser "sniffs" the content to analyze what file format that particular asset is.
 It [reduces exposure](https://www.keycdn.com/support/what-is-mime-sniffing#how-to-avoid-mime-sniffing-vulnerabilities) to drive-by downloads and the risks of user uploaded content that, with clever naming, could be treated as a different content-type, like an executable.

-### Referrer Policy
+This header only has one valid value, `nosniff`

-[Referrer Policy](https://scotthelme.co.uk/a-new-security-header-referrer-policy/) is a new header that allows a site to control how much information the browser includes with navigations away from a document and should be set by all sites.
+## Referrer Policy

-### Feature Policy
+[Referrer Policy](https://scotthelme.co.uk/a-new-security-header-referrer-policy/) allows a site to control how much information the browser includes while navigating away from one site to another.
+This is how we get metrics like those provided by Google Analytics on where our traffic came from.
+I know that 4,000 users came from Twitter this week because when they visit my site they set the referrer[sic] header in their request.

-[Feature Policy](https://scotthelme.co.uk/a-new-security-header-feature-policy/) is a new header that allows a site to control which features and APIs can be used in the browser.
+This header lets you know where the inbound visitor came from, and is really handy, but there are cases where we may want to control or restrict the amount of information present in this header like the path or even whether the header is sent at all.

 ## Same Origin Policy